World Heritage Identification Number: 98

 Plitvice Lakes National Park: A Natural Wonder of Croatia

-Plitvice Lakes National Park, located in Croatia, is a breathtaking testament to the power of nature's geological processes.
+Plitvice Lakes National Park, located in central Croatia near the border with Bosnia and Herzegovina, is a breathtaking testament to the power of nature's geological processes.
 Established in 1949, it is one of the oldest and largest national parks in the country.
-This unique ecosystem was inscribed onto the UNESCO World Heritage List in 1979, acknowledging its exceptional beauty and significance.
+This unique ecosystem was inscribed onto the UNESCO World Heritage List in 1979, recognizing its exceptional beauty and global geological significance.

 The waters flowing over the limestone and chalk have, over thousands of years, deposited travertine barriers, creating natural dams which in turn have created a series of beautiful lakes, caves and waterfalls.
 These geological processes continue today.
 The forests in the park are home to bears, wolves and many rare bird species.